Pengyu-Liu/pengyuliu.github.io/_pages/research.md

-My research interests focus on exoplanets and planetary sciences.
+My research interests includes exoplanets and planetary sciences.
+Since my master's, I focus on observations of exoplanets.
+But I am also open to simulations and want to combine observations and simulations.